 Everyone who owns a property at Hobsonville Point is required by law to be a member of HPRS, whether they live at the property or rent it out.
 Membership fees are compulsory for all members and are currently set at:

-- a $300 joining fee upon creation and transfer of the property title from the developer/builder to the first purchaser
+- a $300 new dwelling levy upon creation and transfer of the property title from the developer/builder to the first purchaser

 The process for levy setting and payment is:

-- Invoices are sent to all members after the meeting (usually in November).
+- Levy invoices are sent to all members after the meeting (usually in November).

-For more information about HPRS fees and penalties for non-payment, please refer to the HPRS Constitution.
+For more information about HPRS levies and penalties for non-payment, please refer to the HPRS Constitution.

 Being a financial member brings benefits to you as a member.
 You can:

 - Vote at the AGM (or in special one-off ballots if required)

 - Engage with members at our community events

 - Raise concerns about your neighbourhood by emailing [email protected].